-Load an item configured for TGV to see the new toolbar button.
-For example, the following screenshot shows a Part item
+6. Load an Item configured for TGV to see the new toolbar button.
+For example, Figure 47 shows a Part Item.

 4.4 Configuring a Context Menu

 The following is an example of how to configure a context menu using custom code: